 How do I get local currency in Brazil?

 The local currency in Brazil is the Brazilian Real.
 Notes can be withdrawn from the many ATMs at airports and in larger towns and cities.
 Limits may be lower than your UK bank allows.
 Banco do Brasil, HSBC accept UK credit or debit cards allowing daily withdrawals of 1,000reais.
 Bradesco allows a lower limit.
 Other banks eg Banco 24horas do not accept foreign cards.
 Most towns have a Banco do Brasil.
 ATMs close at 10pm.
 Currency is also obtainable in banks and money exchanges.

-What's the time difference between Brazil and GMT?
+What is the time difference between Brazil and UK?

 What are the festivals, cultural and sport events in Brazil?

-Carnival: 5 days in Feb/Mar, variable.
-Live bands, costume balls, over -indulgence and general frivolity in towns and cities all over the country: the best parades are in Rio, Salvador and Olinda.
+Carnival offers 5 days of celebration in Feb/Mar.
+Live bands, costume balls, over-indulgence and general frivolity will take place in towns and cities all over the country.
+The best parades are in Rio, Salvador and Olinda.